 Pennsylvania groundhog's handlers: Phil predicts more winter

-The handlers of Pennsylvania's most famous groundhog, Punxsutawney Phil, said the furry rodent has "predicted" six more weeks of winter after seeing his shadow at dawn Thursday.
-The top hat-wearing members of the Punxsutawney Groundhog Club's Inner Circle reveal Phil's forecast every Feb.
-2, based on a German legend surrounding Candlemas.
+The handlers of Pennsylvania's most famous groundhog, Punxsutawney Phil, say the furry rodent has “predicted" six more weeks of winter after seeing his shadow.
+Members of Punxsutawney Phil's top hat-wearing inner circle revealed their “forecast" at sunrise Feb.
+2. The festivities have their origin in a German legend that says if a furry rodent casts a shadow on Feb.
+2, winter continues.

 Add your comments below